awcoetzer/javascript-studies/module-2/MODULE-2.md

 Sarah has a drivers license `&&` Sarah has good vision.
 Taking a look at what we call the truth table, we can see that both SENARIO 1 `&&` 2 need to be true, in order for the expression to be true.

-This can be done with more than just SENARIO 1 `&&` 2, we could add 3 `&&` 4 `&&` 5 ... as many as we like, though they all need to equate to true in order to be return true.
+This can be done with more than just SCENARIO 1 `&&` 2, we could add 3 `&&` 4 `&&` 5 ... as many as we like, though they all need to equate to true in order to be return true.
 I either one is false then the entire expression equates to false.

 #### THE 'OR' OPERATOR | `||`